Back to overview

 CILEX practitioner or chartered legal executive

-If a CILEX practitioner or chartered legal executive wants to apply for admission to the Roll of Solicitors in England and Wales, they must:
+If a CILEX practitioner or chartered legal executive wants to apply for admission to the roll of solicitors in England and Wales, they must:

 They must then apply for admission and meet the SRA’s character and suitability requirements.

 The SRA also welcomes applications for admission from qualified lawyers who are in jurisdictions where there’s political unrest.
 Decisions are made on a case-by-case basis.
-If you fall within this category, the SRA’s QLTS team ([email protected]) is on hand to offer more information and discuss your personal situation so they can provide advice on your next steps.
+If you fall within this category, the SRA’s education team is on hand to offer more information and discuss your personal situation so they can provide advice on your next steps.
 Visit the SRA website to find out how to get in touch.

 The SRA will carry out a full financial check and require a Disclosure and Barring Service (DBS) standard disclosure at the point of admission, so it can check whether the applicant has a criminal background.